 Recovery Software for Failed Data

 One.
-The first thing you do, of course, will be downloading Disk Drill here.
+The first thing you do, of course, will be downloading Disk Drill here:

 Two.
 With Disk Drill on your computer, you open it as you would any other application.
-The first thing you’ll see will be a pop-up asking whether or not you want Disk Drill to make changes to your computer, which is just a way of asking if you want to activate.
+The first thing you’ll see will be a pop-up asking whether or not you want Disk Drill to make changes to your computer, which is just a way of asking if you want to activate it.
 Choose “Yes”.

 Three.
 In the center of the interface will be a list of all the devices in or attached to your computer.
 Choose the one that has the files you’re looking to recover.

-When a gray arrow appears to the left side of the device, you have the option to select smaller partitions within that device.
+When a gray arrow appears on the left side of the device, you have the option to select smaller partitions within that device.
 The benefit of this is expediting the scanning process by lowering the number of files to be scanned.